isomerpages/moe-chijologc/_holistic-education/Performing Arts/Performing Arts.md

 ---
 ## Performing Arts

 To build up our niche in Aesthetics, we offer our students five Performing Arts Co-curricular Activities (CCAs).
-They are Choir, Chinese Dance, Indian Dance and Malay Dance and International Dance.
+They are Choir, Chinese Dance, Indian Dance and Malay Dance and Modern Dance.

 **Co-curricular Activities**